senchalabs/connect/README.md

 given routes `/foo/` and `/foo` are the same and both will match requests with the URLs `/foo`, `/foo/`, and `/foo/bar`, but not match a request with the URL `/foobar`.

+The `route` is matched in a case-insensitive manor.

 In order to make middleware easier to write to be agnostic of the `route`, when the `fn` is invoked, the `req.url` will be altered to remove the `route` part (and the original will be available as `req.originalUrl`).
 For example, if `fn` is used at the